Yunnan is the most world-famous cradle of life on the planet. Archaeologists have discovered on this land a large number of fossils and zeolites.

 Table of Contents

 The Maotianshan Zeolites from the early Cambrian Period were discovered in Chengjiang County in 1984.
 It dates back to around 530 million years ago and is regarded in the international paleobiological circle as one of the most amazing discoveries of the 20th century.
-These zeolites are known as one of “the three greatest wonders of the early organic evolution on the earth” due to their varied, intact and well-preserved individual traces of animal forms, indicating the beginning of an eruption of the early living things on the earth.
+These zeolites are known as one of “the three greatest wonders of the early organic evolution on the earth” due to their varied, intact, and well-preserved individual traces of animal forms, indicating the beginning of an eruption of the early living things on the earth.
 Of these three wonders, the other two are the Ediacaran Zeolites discovered in 1946 in Australia and the Burgess Zeolites discovered in 1909 in Canada, the former dating back to 600 million years ago and the latter to 515 million years ago.

-Yunnan is a significant birthplace of human beings, which has been proved since 1956 by the discoveries of Lama anthropoid fossils in Kaiyuan County (which dates back to 15 million years ago), in Lufeng County (which dates back to 8 million years ago) and in Yuanmou County (which dates back to about 3 to 4 million years ago).
-Yuanmou County in 1965 (dating back to 1.7 million years ago) are said to be the earliest human fossils so far in both China and Asia, and this actually marks the beginning of Chinese history.
+Yunnan is a significant birthplace of human beings, which has been proved since 1956 by the discoveries of Lama anthropoid fossils in Kaiyuan County (which dates back to 15 million years ago), in Lufeng County (which dates back to 8 million years ago), and in Yuanmou County (which dates back to about 3 to 4 million years ago).
+Yuanmou County in 1965 (dating back to 1.7 million years ago) is said to be the earliest human fossils so far in both China and Asia, and this actually marks the beginning of Chinese history.

 Cultural relics from the Paleolithic Age and Neolithic Age are found in Yunnan Province in such areas as the riversides or lake districts of Jinsha River, Dianchi Lake, and Erhai Lake, and all these relics are signs of the social development of Yunnan.
-Some studies and researches on Yi people’s Ten-month Solar Calendar also attempt to prove that Yunnan is the origin of Chinese civilization.
+Some studies and researches on Yi people’s ten-month Solar Calendar also attempt to prove that Yunnan is the origin of Chinese civilization.

 During the Primitive Society and the Slave Society, Yunnan witnessed a series of great events.
 Yu, the reputed king of the Xia Dynasty （2070 B.C.—1600 B.C.）, divided China into nine parts, and Yunnan was located in Liangzhou.
 During the Yin and the Shang periods (1600 B.C—1046 B.C.), Yunnan was inhibited by minority groups such as Dian, Laojin, Mimo, Xi, Zuodu, Kunming, and Sui.
-These minority groups were called “southwestern tribal groups” due to the fact that Yunnan was located in the remote southwestern China.
+These minority groups were called “southwestern tribal groups” due to the fact that Yunnan was located in remote southwestern China.